SayHelloGmbH/progressive-wordpress/README.txt

 You just published new content and you want to let everyone know?
 Why not send a push notification?
 Progressive WordPress has an integrated connection to Firebase that lets you manage registered devices and send push notifications to all or selected devices!

 ** Support for OneSignal**
-Since Version 2.1.0 Progressive WordPress fully supports [OneSignal](https://onesignal.com/).
-It detects if the [OneSignal WordPress Plugin](https://wordpress.org/support/plugin/onesignal-free-web-push-notifications/) is active and uses their push messaging functionalities instead.
+As of Version 3, Progressive WordPress does not longer support OneSignal.

 = ⚡ AMP ready =